Easy Budae Jjigae (Korean Army Base Stew)

 1. Portable induction or gas burner.
 Most Korean households own an induction (affilate) or gas burner (affiliate) that can be brought to the table for tabletop cooking.
 Use a shallow braiser or cooking pot that fits easily on top.

 2. Electric plug-in cooking pot.
 Not as popular or easy to find as portable burners.
 Simply plug in and cook at the table.
 Currently, I use a stainless steel plug-in skillet handed down from family members (pictured) but sadly, it’s no longer available.
 I also like the Zojirushi Electric Hot Pot Skillet (affiliate) for a modern update.
-FYI, the cord is usually short so you’ll need a longer extension cord to connect to an outlet.
-Also, watch pets and small children as the cord can become a tripping hazard.
+FYI, the cord is short so you’ll need a longer extension cord to connect to an outlet.

 3. Stovetop.
-Cook on the stovetop in an enameled cast iron shallow braiser (affiliate) or stainless steel shallow braiser (affiliate) until everything’s hot and bubbling.
+Cook on the stovetop in an enameled cast iron shallow braiser (affiliate) or stainless steel shallow braiser (affiliate) until everything bubbles.
 Then, bring it to the table.
 Don’t forget the trivet!
 Dig in and enjoy.
 You may need to transfer back to the stovetop to reheat.

 As you eat, the communal cooking pot will sit in the middle.
 People can chat and drink while the stew cooks and more food items are added.